jyuhuan/neonsign/README.md

 # NeonSign

-## Overview

-NeonSign is a Python library for making styled text in terminals.
-The library offers a modern, declarative syntax.
-You can simply describe the styles and effects your text should have, without having to work with terminal commands directly.
+NeonSign is a Python library for styling terminal text and creating simple text-based user interfaces, offering a modern declarative syntax.

+With NeonSign, you can simply describe the colors, effects and layout your terminal text should have, without having to work with terminal color commands or box drawing characters manually.

+Feature highlights:

+- **Style a string** using colors and text effects.
+Best for highlighting a few words in a single line,

+- **Style a block of text** using colors, effects and layouts.
+Best for printing contents organized as a list, table, or

+- **Create a simple text-based UI**, when you need interactivity.
+For an early preview of the text user interface (TUI) features, see [neonsign-ui](#).

 ## Examples

+### Styled text strings

 <table>